sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ```
 cf set-env firstapp destinations "[{name: \"ErpQueryEndpoint\", url: \"https://URL\", username: \"USER\", password: \"PASSWORD\"}]"
 ```
 Whenever this environment variable is set, the SAP Cloud SDK will use it to determine destinations.
 Make sure to delete it with `cf unset-env firstapp destinations` as soon as you are done with the initial testing and when you want to use the real destination service.
+You can now push the application to CF and test it if you like.

 **Using the Destination Service on SAP Cloud Platform Cloud Foundry**